-Hong Kong Protester Reportedly Shot By Police During Mass Demonstrations
+Hong Kong Protester Is Shot By Police As Clashes Over Democracy Take A Dark Turn

 In an apparent effort to restrict the movement of protesters, authorities shut down nearly 20 subway stations, a vital transit link in the sprawling territory.

 Earlier in the day, Hong Kong officials assembled at the Convention and Exhibition Centre in Wan Chai to witness a flag-raising ceremony meant to show fealty to China.
-But Lam, was not present.
+But Lam was not present.
 Instead, she sat with dignitaries at the military parade in Beijing.

-Although the protests have been largely sustained by young, university-aged activists, many of the largest peaceful demonstrations in recent months – some that drew hundreds of thousands of people – have shown that a cross-section of Hong Kong people support the call for greater freedoms.
+Although the protests have been largely sustained by young, university-age activists, many of the largest peaceful demonstrations in recent months – some that drew hundreds of thousands of people – have shown that a cross-section of Hong Kong people support the call for greater freedoms.

 "They are squeezing our necks so we don't breathe the air of freedom," King Chan, a 57-year-old homemaker who came out to protest with her husband, told The Associated Press.